-What gluten free flours are best for mug cakes?
+What gluten free flours are best for microwaving cakes?

-Use any microwave safe coffee mug or tea cup for these simple gluten free mug cakes.
-I do NOT recommend using a plastic mug, even if it says it is microwave safe.
-Plastic can put chemical flavors into your cake which is bad for the cake and bad for you.
+Use any microwave-safe coffee mug or tea cup for these simple gluten free mug cakes.
+I do NOT recommend using a plastic mug, even if it says it is microwave-safe.
+Plastic can put chemical flavors into your cake, which is bad for the cake and you.

-Mug cakes can overflow, aka explode for a few reasons.
-First, do not over fill your mug with cake batter.
-Second, If you use a really tall narrow mug, the heat from the outside into the center pushes the batter up as it cooks.
+Mug cakes can overflow, aka explode, for a few reasons.
+First, do not overfill your mug with cake batter.
+Second, If you use a tall, narrow mug, the heat from the outside into the center pushes the batter up as it cooks.

 You can eat a mug cake at any temperature.
-If you are putting on icing or frosting, you will want to let the cake cool so that it doesn’t melt your topping.
+If you put on icing or frosting, you will want to let the cake cool so it doesn’t melt your topping.

 I will tell you the texture of a microwave cake is slightly different from an oven-baked cake.
 This is because of the rapid high heat used in microwave cooking versus heating slowly in an oven.
 Microwave cakes tend to be a little sticky, especially if your gluten free flour blend contains a lot of starch.